terrier-org/terrier-desktop/README.md

 *   Java 8 (for Terrier 4.2)
 *   A working installation of Maven

-Before using Desktop Terrier, you need to download and compile it, using the de-factor standard Java tool Maven:
+Before using Desktop Terrier, you need to download and compile it, using the de-facto standard Java tool Maven:

 	git clone https://github.com/terrier-org/terrier-desktop.git
 	mvn assembly:single

 ## Starting Desktop Terrier

 *   **Windows**: Double click on `bin\desktop_terrier.bat` to start Desktop Terrier - on some versions of Windows you may receive a warning about the file being suspicious, but you can safely ignore this.
-Note that you will need at least Java 1.5 or later to run Desktop Terrier.
+Note that you will need at least Java 8 or later to run Desktop Terrier.

 *   **MacOS X**: Double click on `bin/desktop_terrier.sh` to start Desktop Terrier.
 Should this fail:
-    1. Make sure you have Java 1.7
+    1. Make sure you have Java 8
     2. Select `bin/desktop_terrier.sh` in Finder
     3. In File menu, select Get Info (Command-I)
     4. Select "Terminal" application with "Open with".
 Terminal is in the folder Applications/Utilities.